Keynotes & Workshops

 Roberto’s latest book "The Four Elements", provides us with a comprehensive view of the four pillars of Cultural Wisdom: Consciousness, Conduct, Culture, and Community.

-A long standing speaker traveling throughout the United States, Latin America, and Europe, Dr. Dansie has presented to Hospitals, Mental Health Organizations, National Association of Community Health Centers, Centers for Disease Control, National & Regional Disability Agencies, Migrant Health & Education, National Health & Human Service, Cancer Research, National Refugee & Immigrant collaborations, Minority & Multicultural Organizations, Community Development Organizations,International Gestalt Centers, Rural, Indian, Migrant Health Organizations, and numerous Universities around the world.
+A long standing speaker traveling throughout the United States, Latin America, and Europe, Dr. Dansie has presented to Hospitals, Mental Health Organizations, National Association of Community Health Centers, Centers for Disease Control, National & Regional Disability Agencies, Migrant Health & Education, National Health & Human Service, Cancer Research, National Refugee & Immigrant collaborations, Minority & Multicultural Organizations, Community Development Organizations, International Gestalt Centers, Rural, Indian, Migrant Health Organizations, and numerous Universities around the world.

 Early in his career in public health, he met with a public health crisis the world had never seen before, the emergence of HIV.
-He saw first hand as a substance abuse counselor and director of community outreach at The Boulder County Health Department the immediate impacts of fear on public health, particularly in communities of color.
+He saw firsthand as a substance abuse counselor and director of community outreach at The Boulder County Health Department the immediate impacts of fear on public health, particularly in communities of color.
 Instead of giving into the fear, Roberto created an unusual program, the second needle exchange program in the nation.
 He has continued to lead the work for HIV & Communities of Color, with National Minority Education and Howard University College of Medicine, creating The Compendium of Culturally Competent Promising Practices.
-Arizona Public Media's special report on Roberto's work "How Cultural Sensitivity Can Improve Health Care" and the PBS interview at University of Arizona with Dr. Sally Reel about his work in rural health, "Culture and Care" speak to the relevance of culture as a part of health and healing.
+Arizona Public Media's special report on Roberto's work "How Cultural Sensitivity Can Improve Health Care" the PBS interview at University of Arizona with Dr. Sally Reel about his work in rural health, "Culture and Care" speak to the relevance of culture as a part of health and healing.

 “With a jovial personality as colorful as the Toltec medicine necklace he often wears around his neck, Dr. Roberto Dansie is an easy man to like."